 “What?” she said, as if she’d just risen from a stupor and heard none of his words.
 “Yes.
 Yes, let’s go.”

-They stopped at Lena's as planned where Aaron paid a keenar for a small assortment of confections that he stowed away in his satchel next to the soldier, which he realized once more had done him no good.
-They happened upon fewer and fewer keep-folk as they entered the old Soldiers' Quartering where Graggly's Tower—its proper name was Wynngard Tower—stood tall and proud.
-Once, the district had housed a good number of the keep's soldiery.
+They stopped at Lena’s as planned, where Aaron paid a keenar for a small assortment of confections that he stowed away in his satchel next to the soldier.
+They happened upon fewer and fewer keep-folk as they entered the old Soldiers’ Quartering where Graggly’s Tower—its proper name was Wynngard Tower—stood tall and proud.
+Once, the district had housed a respectable number of the keep’s soldiery.
 But a score of years with no enemies had forced consolidation and the abandonment of surplus housing and training facilities.
-The Quartering's barracks and towers stood deserted, fallen into disrepair from simple disuse and neglect.
+The Quartering’s barracks and towers stood deserted, fallen into disrepair from simple disuse and neglect.
 Nowadays, few people saw any reason to come this way.
 Those who did—vagrants, mostly—took up residence in quiet corners where they remained indiscreet.
-For Aaron and Shanna, the Quartering, and Graggly's Tower specifically, had always been the perfect place to get away from everything.
+For Aaron and Shanna, the Quartering, and Graggly’s Tower specifically, had always been the perfect place to get away from everything.
 But for the two of them, few ever set foot in the tower.
-Graggly, or rather his ghost, saw to that.
+Graggly’s ghost saw to that.

-Stories told how the mad soldier had decided to jump to his death rather than abandon his post when the tower had finally been decommissioned during the shutting down of the Quartering.
+Stories told how the mad soldier had jumped to his death rather than abandon his post when the tower had finally been decommissioned.
 To this day, it was said his ghost still haunted the place.
-It was a ridiculous story, or so Aaron had told himself over and over the first time Shanna had made him climb to the roof with her.
+It was a ridiculous story, or so Aaron had told himself over and over the first time Shanna made him climb to the roof with her.
 As a rule, Aaron did not believe in ghosts.
-But the things people said—that by day one could hear Graggly's wailing, and that by night the old soldier still performed his duty of lighting the passages so that sometimes lamplight could be seen through the tower's orieled windows—had been enough to give Aaron pause.
+But the things people said—that, by day, one could hear Graggly’s wailing, and that by night the old soldier still performed his duty of lighting the passages so that sometimes lamplight shone through the tower’s orieled windows—had been enough to give Aaron pause.
 For a time, it had become something of an intriguing mystery as he sought to formulate answers to the superstitions surrounding the place.
-The wailing he'd explained easily enough.
-It was only the wind, blowing through the upper windows.
-The lights, however, had been something else, for once, and only once, while they both approached the tower, they had both seen a light bobbing from one window to the next.
+The wailing he’d explained easily enough.
+It was only the wind blowing through the upper windows.
+The lights, however, had been something else, for once, and only once, while they both approached the tower, they saw a light bobbing from one window to the next.
 Where it went, new light sprang to life, as if someone were lighting lanterns along the way.
-Shanna'd rushed in, elated over the idea of catching a glimpse of old Graggly, or what was left of him.
+Shanna had rushed in, elated over the idea of glimpsing old Graggly.
 Aaron had followed reluctantly.
-When they reached the floor where they'd seen the light, all had returned to darkness.
+By the time they reached the place where they’d seen the light, all had returned to darkness.
 It was a rare puzzle to which Aaron had still not found a solution.
-It was the unsolved mystery of the place that kept him coming back.
-The fact that he got to spend time alone with Shanna didn't hurt either.
+It was the mystery of the place that kept him coming back.
+That he got to spend time alone with Shanna didn’t hurt, either.

-At the tower, they slipped through their usual spot, a section of the great rounded door that'd rotted and splintered inward.
-Inside, Shanna struck flint to light a torch they'd left behind from a previous visit.
-Then they mounted the stairs.
+At the tower, they slipped through the usual hole in one of the building’s great rounded doors that’d rotted and splintered inward.
+Inside, Shanna struck flint to light a torch they’d left behind from a previous visit before they started up the stairs.
 It was a tiring effort, and talk was held to a minimum.
-Emerging onto the roof with labored breaths, they found the sky still shrouded by the storm's leavings.
-Shanna deposited the torch in a holder by the door, then she walked to the roof's edge to peer out between the battlement's crenels.
-With Aaron still recovering from the climb, she leapt between the merlons and, with arms stretched wide, let the wind do its worst.
+Emerging onto the roof with labored breaths, they found the sky still shrouded with gray.
+Shanna deposited the torch in a holder by the door, then she walked to the roof’s edge to peer out between the battlement’s crenels.
+With Aaron still recovering from the climb, she leaped between the merlons and, with arms stretched wide, let the wind do its worst.